neilck/nostr-access-control/README.md

 # Decentralized Access Control with Nostr (nostr-access-control)

-This proposal specifies how to implement decentralized access control with Nostr.
+This library implements decentralized access control with Nostr.

 Access control is the process of determining if a user has rights to access a resource.